LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Omen.md

 Regardless of its state, the sword possesses the ability to be projected and manipulated from a distance.
 This is accomplished by focusing one's concentration on the ethereal form that remains within the hand of its possessor.

 ---
+In Twin Snakes Form:

 You project Omen onto the battlefield into a 5x5 area within range that lasts for the duration or until you cast the spell again.
-When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.
+When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon dealing 1d8 + SPELL radiant damage.

-In Twin Snakes Form:
-1d8 + SPELL radiant damage
+As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.

+Alternatively, you may use your bonus action to blind all targets within 20fe

 In Mortos Form:

-1d8 + SPELL necrotic damage
+1d8 + SPELL necrot

-As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.